If our community is to thrive it is important to promote community connections.

 - supporting social participation of vulnerable community members to promote resilience

-If you have any questions on the 2019 process please contact Cynthia Scherer, Community Impact and Grants Manager via email or phone (03) 5229-4364.
+If you have any questions on the 2020 Community Grants process please contact Cynthia Scherer, Community Impact and Grants Manager via email or phone (03) 5229-4364.

 The Give Where You Live Foundation’s Community Connections Grant Round is supported by AWA Alliance Bank.